nui-ai/mediapipe/BUILDING.md

 + `--fission=no` (this option simplifies the debug symbol's writing into the executables, thus enabling Clion/GDB/LLDB to use them; without it, you cannot place breakpoints in the C++ code and expect them to actually work).
 + the same bazel flags should be used on the run configuration as in the build run configuration, otherwise the run configuration will trigger a rebuild with the default bazel build options.

-Running the built executables through bazel (rather than directly running the executable) may be required for being able to set breakpoints, and it also makes ABSL_LOG messages appear with a hyperlink to the source code line where they are issued from, which is very convenient.
+Running the built executables through bazel (by using a `bazel run` command) rather than directly running the executable, may be required for being able to set breakpoints.
+Running through the bazel command also makes ABSL_LOG messages appear with a hyperlink to the source code line where they are issued from, and is supported by the Bazel Plugin for Clion.

 ## see also
 https://github.com/nui-ai/mediapipe/issues/18